-The Board expresses its appreciation to our major shareholder, Camper & Nicholsons Marina Investments Ltd for its support, and our joint venture partners in Turkey, Ibrahim Cecen Investment Holding AS, for its valuable input.
+The international political and economic environment still provides a great deal of uncertainty.
+However the Board is confident that with the backing of its major shareholder, Camper & Nicholsons Marina Investments Ltd, and of our joint venture partners in Turkey, Ibrahim Cecen Investment Holding AS, the Group will continue to exploit the development opportunities presented by the market and strengthen its operating base.